Covert Communication Gains from Adversary's Ignorance of Transmission Time: Introduction

-Here we explore another limitation on the adversary's capabilities.
 Studies of covert communication up to now assume that Willie knows when Alice may start to transmit (if she does).
-However, there are many practical scenarios where this assumption can be relaxed and Alice's communication start time is unknown to Willie.
-For example, a possible transmission time can be pre-arranged in advance.
-Alice's message may also be much shorter than the total time available to transmit it (e.g.,~a few seconds out of the day when both Alice and Bob are available).
-Thus, since Willie does not know when Alice may transmit, he has to monitor a much longer time period than the duration of Alice's transmission.
-Here we show how Alice can leverage Willie's ignorance of her transmission time to transmit significant additional information to Bob.
+However, in many practical scenarios (e.g., delay-constrained communication), Alice's message may have to be short relative to the total time available to transmit it (e.g.,~a few seconds out of the day when both Alice and Bob are available).
+Additionally, Willie might not know when the communication starts (e.g., a possible transmission time can be secretly pre-arranged in advance).
+This forces Willie to monitor a much longer time period than the duration of Alice's transmission, limiting his capabilities.
+Here we show how Alice can leverage Willie's ignorance of her transmission time to transmit significant additional information covertly to Bob.